Surgery and anesthesia · Monitoring protocol

 Dentistry under anesthesia

-Complete scaling, digital radiographs, and extractions with laser therapy on the gums.
+Complete scaling, digital radiographs and extractions, with laser therapy on the gums.

-• Complete scaling and polishing
+• Scaling and polishing

 • Dental radiographs